Efficient harmonic resolvent analysis via time-stepping: Test cases

 Our second test case consists of the flow over a NACA0012 airfoil at a low Reynolds number of $Re = 200$ and a steep angle of attack of $\alpha = 20^{\circ}$, which is dominated by periodic motions.
 This problem serves as a benchmark for computational cost and accuracy comparisons.
 A direct numerical simulation is conducted using the ``CharLES'' compressible flow solver.
 To mimic the incompressible simulations by \citet{Padovanetal20}, we set the Mach number to 0.05.
 The simulation employs a C-shaped mesh with a total of 62,000 cells.
 The leading edge of the airfoil is located at the origin $(x/L_c,y/L_c) = (0, 0)$, where $L_c = 1$ is the chord length.
 The computational domain spans $x/L_c \times y/L_c \in [-49,50] \times [-50,50]$.
 A constant time step of $\Delta t U_{\infty} /L_c = 6.88 \times 10^{-5}$ is used, corresponding to a Courant-Friedrichs-Lewy number of 0.91, where $U_{\infty}$ is the inflow streamwise velocity.
 Integration continues for a sufficient duration until the flow reaches a periodic state.
 Figure \ref{fig:PSD_Fnorm}(a) displays the power spectral density computed from the transverse velocity at $(x/L_c,y/L_c) = (3.0, -0.43)$, where a pronounced vortex shedding occurs behind the trailing edge.
 The shedding frequency is $St_f = 0.114$, where the Strouhal number is defined as $St = \frac{\omega L_c sin(\alpha)}{2\pi U_{\infty}}$.
 The consistency between the dominant frequency identified in the power spectral density and obtained from our linearized code has been confirmed in our previous work \citep{Jungetal23}.

 The linearized operators are constructed at 100 time points within $T = 2\pi / St_f \approx 55$.
 Performing a DFT on the $\bm A_i$, we generate 100 LNS operators $\hat{\bm A}_j$ in Fourier space to be used for harmonic resolvent analysis.
 The Frobenius norms $||\hat{\bm A}_{p, St}||_F$, depicted in figure \ref{fig:PSD_Fnorm}, indicate that $\bm A_p(t)$ can be accurately reconstructed using up to the 5$^{th}$ harmonic.
 Given that the linearized operator $\bm A_p(t)$ is real-valued for this problem, we retained only $\lfloor N_b/2 \rfloor + 1 = 6$ coefficients, \ie the zeroth and 5 positive harmonics.
 For time stepping, $dt = 0.0045$ is chosen to ensure the stability and accuracy of the RK4 integration scheme.
 The input and output perturbation frequency range spans up to the $7^{th}$ harmonic, \ie $N_{\omega} = 15$.
 The domain of interest is $x/L_c \times y/L_c \in [-4,12] \times [-2.5,2.5]$, identical to that in \citet{Padovanetal20}.
 We seek optimal forcing and response under the Chu energy norm \citep{Chuetal65}, which has been used in several previous studies \citep{Towneetal18, Schmidtetal18, HeidtColonius23}.
+The number of test vectors is set to $k = 5$, and $q = 2$ power iteration proves sufficient for the convergence of both gains and modes.